HaziqIrfan21/TrainingPeriod/README.md

 PrimeNumber
 -write a program to find a prime number between 1 to 100 , then reverse the number if the reverse number is also a prime one , then store the number

+DayToSecond
+-find out the total number of days and sessions you have joined till now then convert the total time into seconds.

+Using boxing and unboxing concept